widdowquinn/ncfp/README.md

 ## Documentation

-For more detailed information about `ncfp` as a program, or using the underlying `ncbi_cds_from_protein` Python module, please see the most recent documentation at <https://ncfp.readthedocs.io/en/latest/>
+For more detailed information about `ncfp` as a program, or using the underlying `ncbi_cds_from_protein` Python module, please see the stable version documentation at <https://ncfp.readthedocs.io/en/stable/>

 ## License